sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

 if the sidadm user exists.
 Default is `yes`, in which case the installation will not be performed if the sidadm user exists.

 The variable `sap_hana_install_new_system` determines if the role will perform a fresh SAP HANA installation or if it will add further hosts to an existing SAP HANA system as specified by variable `sap_hana_install_addhosts`.
 Default is `yes` for a fresh SAP HANA installation.

+The role can be configured to also set the required firewall ports for SAP HANA.
+If this is desired, set the variable `sap_hana_install_update_firewall` to `yes` (default is `no`).
+The firewall ports are defined in a variable which is compatible with the variable structure used by Linux System Role `firewall`.
+The firewall ports for SAP HANA are defined in member `port` of the first field of variable `sap_hana_install_firewall` (`sap_hana_install_firewall[0].port`), see file `defaults/main.yml`.
+If the member `state` is set to `enabled`, the ports will be enabled.
+If the member `state` is set to `disabled`, the ports will be disabled, which might be useful for testing.

 ### Default Parameters